todiadiyatmo/wp-ffpc/readme.txt

 1. Upload contents of `wp-ffpc.zip` to the `/wp-content/plugins/` directory
 2. Enable WordPress cache by adding `define('WP_CACHE',true);` in wp-config.php
 3. Activate the plugin through the `Plugins` menu in WordPress (please use network wide activation if used in a WordPress Network)
 4. Fine tune the settings in `Settings` -> `wp-ffpc` menu in WordPress.
-For WordPress Network, please visit the Network Admin panel, the options will be available at WP-FFPC menu entry.
+For WordPress Network, please visit the Network Admin panel, the options will be available under Network Admin Settings page, in WP-FFPC menu entry.

 == Frequently Asked Questions ==